CMU-313/CMU-313.github.io/assignments/HW3.md

 - create a pull request and reference the issue to merge the changes,
 - provide feedback to pull requests,
 - document design decisions and implemented functionalities,
-- write tests for the features you implemenet,
+- write automated tests for the features you implement,
 - and use GitHub Actions for continuous integration (CI).

 Like in HW2, you will not create an issue or a pull request in the parent repository, but in your team repository.